munzirc/ai-powered-rfp-management-system/README.md

   - Local MongoDB instance or MongoDB Atlas

 - **Email Account (Gmail recommended)**:
+  The system requires a Gmail account to send and receive emails:

-  - IMAP access for receiving proposal emails
+  - IMAP: For receiving vendor proposal emails
-  - SMTP access for sending RFP emails
+  - Sending Emails: Handled via Nodemailer Gmail service (no manual SMTP setup required)
+  Note:
+  - If using Gmail with 2FA, generate an App Password for Nodemailer.

 - **Ollama AI**:
   - Local or hosted Ollama instance